kewal07/js_state_observables/README.md

 ## Sample:
 [Here](https://kewal07.github.io/js_state_observables/dist/sample.html)

--ToDo: Create a dev sample that can be run using npm-dev.
+ToDo: Create a dev sample that can be run using npm-dev.
 Showcase via animations and make a nice tutorial out of it.
 You can use jsdom to simulate a headless browser to generate tests.

 ## Lint: